 To update non-Mac App Store apps, you can typically go to the Menubar and find Check for Updates in the app menu or help menu section.

-If you do think a newer version is worse on your MacBook Pro battery than a previous version, check forums, social, and ask around.
+If you do think a newer version is worse on your MacBook Pro battery than a previous version, check forums, social media, and ask around.
 If you find a consensus, consider holding off on upgrading or switching back temporarily until the new version gets its battery act together.

 Apple invented the concept of "battery shaming" on the Mac as a way of showing us just which apps were consuming a lot of power, and encouraging the developers of those apps to fix them.
 Yes, even when that developer is Apple.

 - Click on the Battery icon on the right of your Mac Menubar.

 Sometimes there might be a legitimate reason for an app to be consuming a lot of power.
-For example, if you're transcoding or rendering video or have a silly amount of tabs open with scripts and movies playing in the browser.
+For example, if you're transcoding or rendering video, or have a silly amount of tabs open with scripts and movies playing in the browser, then yeah, expect a bit of a drain on your battery.

 Run native apps

-Safari is better on battery life than Chrome because Apple only makes Safari for macOS and can code it to be as efficient as possible, especially with on M1 Macs, which have four out of eight cores dedicated to power efficiency (the other four are for performance).
+Safari is better on battery life than Chrome because Apple only makes Safari for macOS and can code it to be as efficient as possible.
+This is especially true for M1 Macs, which have four out of eight cores dedicated to power efficiency (the other four are for performance).
 Chrome is cross-platform and has become almost Internet Explorer-like in its desire to make the browser a platform.

-Same for Final Cut Pro X vs. Premiere or a native app like Acorn or Pixelmator vs. Photoshop.
+The same goes for other apps like Final Cut Pro X vs. Premiere or a native app like Acorn or Pixelmator vs. Photoshop.
 Even if you just keep them around as a light-weight alternative, they can help you in a pinch.
-Native apps is one of the best ways to fix MacBook Pro battery life.
+Using native apps is one of the best ways to fix MacBook Pro battery life.

 Extend your battery life